-Service TERMINAL and STATUS Data Bearer REQUIREMENTS 2G EDGE 3G HSPA LTE Wi-Fi Geolocatio n PUSH Minimum threshold of free space to store files From the capability exchange point of view there are no additional terminal requirements however on the sender the service shall be only available if the terminal (UE) provides a mean to access the location information required for the service.
-Y Y Y Y Y Y Geolocatio n PUSH via SMS The relevant configuration parameters are correctly set Υ Υ Υ Y Y Y Call Composer The relevant configuration parameters are correctly set The terminal (UE) provides a mean to access the location information required for the service.
-The terminal (UE) provides a mean to insert subject.
-The terminal (UE) provides a mean to insert importance. Υ6 Υ6 Y Y Y → Post-Call Support audio message profile (encoding /decoding). Υ Υ Υ Υ Y Υ Shared Map The terminal should be on an active call 2 with the user the map is willing to be shared with.
-It is not available in multiparty calls. Υ6 Υ 6 Υ Y Υ Y Shared Sketch The terminal should be on an active call 2 with the user the canvas is willing to be shared with.
-It is not available in multiparty calls. Υ 6 Υ6 Υ Y Υ Y Chatbot communica tion The relevant configuration parameters are correctly set Υ Υ Y Υ Y Υ Uni- directional Plug-ins The requirements of the underlying selected service apply Υ Υ Y Υ Y Υ
+Service TERMINAL and STATUS Data Bearer REQUIREMENTS 2G / EDGE 3G / HSPA LTE 5G NR Wi-Fi Chat (1- to-1 or group) None Y Y Y Y Y File Transfer via HTTP The relevant configuration parameters are correctly set Y Y Y Y Y File Transfer via SMS The relevant configuration parameters are correctly set Y Y Y Y Y Geolocati on PUSH Minimum threshold of free space to store files From the capability exchange point of view, there are no additional terminal requirements however on the sender the service shall be only available if the terminal (UE) provides a mean to access the location information required for the service.
+Y Y Y Y Y

+Service TERMINAL and STATUS Data Bearer REQUIREMENTS 3G / HSPA LTE 5G NR Wi-Fi Geolocati on PUSH via SMS The relevant configuration parameters are correctly set Y Υ Y Y Y Call Compose r via Enriched Calling session The relevant configuration parameters are correctly set Y Y Y Y Y Call Compose r via Multimedi a Telephon y session The relevant configuration parameters are correctly set.
+N N Y (IR.92) Y (NG.114) Y (IR.51) Post-Call Support audio message profile (encoding /decoding). Υ Υ Υ Υ Υ Shared Map The terminal should be on an active call with the user the map is willing to be shared with.
+It is not available in multiparty calls. Υ2 Υ Υ Y Y Shared Sketch The terminal should be on an active call with the user the canvas is willing to be shared with.
+It is not available in multiparty calls.
+Y Y Y Y Y Chatbot communic ation The relevant configuration parameters are correctly set Y Y Y Y Υ

-Table 7: RCS services: Terminal, status and data bearer requirements
+Table 8: RCS services: Terminal, status and data bearer requirements

-Table 8 lists the feature tags and Service IDs that are used for indicating that a specific RCS service is available:
+Table 9 lists the feature tags and Service IDs that are used for indicating that a specific RCS service is available:

-6 Note that it is only possible if device and the cellular network support Dual-Transfer Mode (DTM)
+&lt;sup>2 Note that it is only possible if device and the cellular network support Dual-Transfer Mode (DTM)